 Even though you mediate your divorce, it is wise to talk to a lawyer BEFORE you mediate.
 That way you will fully understand your rights and responsibilities BEFORE you agree to anything.
 (Yes.
 You need a mediator and a lawyer!)

 NOTE: A mediator cannot force you to make an agreement.
 If you and your spouse don’t agree, then the mediation is said to have “failed” and you and your spouse will then go back to court.

-6. Can the court order my spouse and I to go to mediation in Illinois?
+9. Can the court ORDER my spouse and I to go to mediation in Illinois?

-Depending upon the county in which you live, a limited amount of mediation regarding parenting issues may or may not be provided to you free of charge.
-If you want to mediate any financial issues in your divorce, you generally have to pay for that yourself.
+Finally, depending upon the county in which you live, a limited amount of mediation regarding parenting issues may or may not be provided to you free of charge.
+HOwever, if you want to mediate any financial issues in your divorce, you generally have to pay for that yourself.